I would like to hang CURTAINS in my room. What are the DIMENSIONS of each Residence Hall's WINDOWS?

 All beds are lofted due to the configuration of the rooms.

-All the windows in First-Year residence halls measure 48″ wide by 64″ high.
+Most of the windows in First-Year residence halls measure 48″ wide by 64″ high.
 We suggest using tension rods to hang curtains.
 They're widely available at home stores.

 Winter athletes whose coaches require the team to be on campus are given special permission to remain in the residence halls.
 The coaches each send a list to residential life, and we supply public safety with the list of approved winter break residents.